 To “spill the beans” means to reveal a secret.
-“Spill the beans” has been cited in print since at least 1905, when it was cited in baseball, meaning something similar to “get started” or “open up” or “upset the apple cart.”
+“Spill the beans” has been cited in print since at least 1902, when it was cited in horse racing, meaning something similar to “upset (of the apple cart).”
 A pot full of beans is almost certain to spill as it is cooked and carried; only when some beans have been spilled have beans truly been served.

 Eventually, to “spill the beans” would mean to reveal secrets or information.